top of page

 The Legal Note:

-In California, "architecture" is a legally protected word.
-Even though we handle the same heavy lifting—site planning, code compliance, and complex construction docs—the law says only licensed architects get to use this particular "A-word."
+In California, "architecture" is also a legally protected term.
+Even though we handle the same heavy lifting—site planning, code compliance, and complex construction documents—the law says only licensed architects get to use this particular "A-word."

 We do all of that; we just do it as elite designers, not licensed architects.

 Absolutely.
-It’s a bit ironic—the laws that govern our work are literally found in the “Architecture” chapter (https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?lawCode=BPC§ionNum=5537.)of the California Business and Professions Code.
+It’s ironic—the laws that govern our work are literally found in the “Architecture” chapter of the California Business and Professions Code.
 The state puts us in that category, yet tells us we can't use the "A-words."
-It’s a little silly not to be able to use the everyday language people are familiar with, but we play by the rules.
+While it may lean towards pedantic, we play by the rules.

 Essentially, for the vast majority of residential projects, we are 100% cleared for takeoff.

-We get asked this often enough.
-The answer is no. As long as we are designing within those legal boundaries, we don't need an architect to "bless" or stamp our work.
+NO. As long as we are designing within those legal boundaries, we don't need an anyone to "bless" or stamp our work.

 However, don't mistake "unlicensed" for "unregulated."
-We are legally required to sign every set of plans we produce (BPC § 5536.1)(https://leginfo.legislature.ca.gov/faces/codes_displaySection.xhtml?sectionNum=5536.1.&nodeTreePath=5.6.3&lawCode=BPC).
-That signature is our bond—it means we own the work, we're responsible for it, and we are liable for it.
-We take that responsibility very seriously.
+We are legally required to sign every set of plans we produce (BPC § 5536.1).
+That signature means we own the work, we're responsible for it, and we are held liable for it.

 We’ve spent years operating strictly within these laws.
 Whether you’re in California or almost anywhere else in the U.S., we can legally (and skillfully) handle your project from the first sketch to the final permit.